-- Internal call between two VoIP terminal devices.
+- 1 Internal call between two VoIP terminal devices.
 On the first pass, only the star is removed from the number, the source line is deleted.
-During the second pass, no other route matches this call but the Call Router finds a matching entry for a SIP user in the list of registered users and can complete the call. - Internal call from VoIP to ISDN.
+During the second pass, no other route matches this call but the Call Router finds a matching entry for a SIP user in the list of registered users and can complete the call. - (2) Internal call from VoIP to ISDN.
 On the first pass, the star is removed from the number again, the source line is deleted.
 During the second pass, no other route matches this call but the Call Router finds a matching entry for an ISDN user in the list of registered users and establishes the call via the ISDN interface configured for this user.
-The destination number is replaced by the MSN entered for this user '555 555 1'.
-The PBX receives the call to '555 555 1' on its external ISDN bus and again determines that this is an external MSN and can channel the call to the corresponding ISDN telephone.
+The destination number is replaced by the MSN entered for this user '555 555 1' on its external ISDN bus and again determines that this is an external MSN and can channel the call to the corresponding ISDN telephone.